knative/serving/docs/runtime-contract.md

 connected directly.

 - The `terminal` property SHOULD NOT be set to `true`.
-- The linux process specific properties MUST NOT be configurable by the Knative developer, and MAY set by the operator or platform provider.
+- The linux process specific properties MUST NOT be configurable by the developer, and MAY set by the operator or platform provider.

 The following environment variables MUST be set: